College is an investment in the rest of your life.

 The Free Application for Federal Student Aid (FAFSA) becomes available each year on October 1st.
 Eligible students must complete the FAFSA to be considered for need-based assistance or federal loans.
 Drake’s priority deadline for completing the FAFSA is March 1 (preceding the upcoming year of enrollment).
 The FAFSA must be completed for each year the student wishes to apply for need-based aid or federal loans.

 A student’s FAFSA may be selected for a review process called “verification”, during which Drake is required to collect documentation to verify the accuracy of submitted FAFSA information.
 It is important to respond promptly to all verification requests from the Office of Student Financial Planning.
 Failure to complete verification will result in delays in the awarding and/or processing of a student’s financial aid, and could ultimately result in the cancellation of a student’s financial aid eligibility.
+Incomplete financial aid requirements can be viewed in the student's Financial Aid Portal.

 After need-based awarding begins, students will receive their financial aid awards notification.
 Offers of financial aid to prospective students will be honored until May 1st (The National Candidates Reply Date) or three weeks from the date of the award notice—whichever is later.
 Students must submit a Tuition Deposit to indicate their intention to enroll at Drake and to secure their offer of financial aid.